 We only offer privately billed consultations at this time.
 However, we have compared our pricing and are one of the most competitive in the market.

 The cost of medicinal cannabis products itself can vary.
 We do not set prices and these are set by the product manufacturers.
-Costs vary and can typically range from $30 to $100 per patient per week, depending on the nature of the condition being treated, the product required and the dosage of the required product.
+Costs vary and can typically range from $3 to $10 per day, depending on the nature of the condition being treated, the product required and the dosage of the required product.

 Medicinal cannabis products are not currently subsidised by the Commonwealth Government.